annalia01/riscv_multibackend/README.md

-# riscv_multibackend
+# RISC-V MULTI-BACKEND

-his repository provides a modular simulation environment for evaluating the performance of RISC-V vector code across different backends.
+This repository provides a modular simulation environment for evaluating the performance of RISC-V vector code across different backends.
 It integrates multiple simulation targets — functional, architectural, and RTL — enabling seamless compilation and execution of the same benchmark on each backend.

 The goal of this framework is to **analyze the performance, scalability, and correctness of RISC-V Vector (RVV) applications** under different simulation levels.